When And How To Harvest Butternut Squash

 Harvesting Butternut Squash

-Cut your butternut squash using a pair of pruning shears or gardening scissors from the vine.
-For best results and prevention from early rotting, it is essential that you leave a few inches of the stem connected to the vegetable when you make your cut.
+It is recommended to leave a few inches of the stem connected to the vegetable when you make your cut.

 How Long Does It Take for Butternut Squash to Ripen?